NewsLocal News

 Healing House expands support for families affected by substance abuse

 Her mission of service to those facing addiction challenges stems from her own life.
-Over the years the organization was primarily run by people who've gone through addiction.
+Over the years, the organization was primarily run by people who had gone through addiction.

 "My story is what makes me powerful.
-My background, everything," Jeff Clark said, a peer mentor who lives in one of the Healing Houses.
+My background, everything," said Jeff Clark, a peer mentor who lives in one of the Healing Houses.
 "All my trials that I’ve been through, being in and out of institutions.
 'Cause I relate.
 You know, I know the feeling of getting out.
 I know the feeling of losing all trust in my family.
-I know what it’s like to have things and lose them due to my addiction and I know what it’s like to get that all back."
+I know what it’s like to have things and lose them due to my addiction, and I know what it’s like to get that all back."

-In his nine months in the program, he said he's finding light and using his recovery and experience to guide others forward.
+In his nine months in the program, he said he has found light and is using his recovery and experience to guide others forward.

 That's why she wanted to build the $2.2 million Family Enrichment Center.